hptechdesign/lv_port_linux_frame_buffer/README.md

 # ECU Display running on RPi

 LVGL configured to work with /dev/fb0 on Linux.
+Also compiles as a windows simulator - see instructions at bottom.

 When cloning this repository, also make sure to download submodules (`git submodule update --init --recursive`) otherwise you will be missing key components.